 The script

-The whole thing is ~100 lines of dependency-free Python.
-Read context_window, compute a colour and a bar, print one line.
-It falls back to reading the transcript JSONL for older Claude Code that predates the native field.
+The whole thing is ~120 lines of dependency-free Python.
+Read context_window and rate_limits, compute a colour and a bar for each, print one line.
+It falls back to reading the transcript JSONL for older Claude Code that predates the native context field, and it quietly skips any rate-limit window that is not present.
 The full, copy-pasteable version lives in this GitHub gist.

 1